THEOplayer/documentation/faq/18-what-does-error-unknown-cdm-mean.md

-# What does the error message 'Unknown CDM error' mean?
+# What does the error message 'Unknown CDM error' mean

 If you got to see this page, you probably know that CDM stands for Content Decryption Module, which is a component in the DRM pipeline, a part of the content protection process.